qortmdgh4141/qortmdgh4141/README.md

 _I'm interested in developing reinforcement learning (rl) algorithms for long-horizon and sparse-reward tasks, and applying them to real-world robotic control.
 The question that drives me these days is: how can we effectively combine foundation models with rl?
 More specifically, my goal is to design off-policy q-learning methods that improve the long-horizon reasoning abilities of foundation models for robot control._

-**Ultimately, my goal is to address the following key challenges in offline RL:**
+**My research interests include the following challenges:**
 - Solving long-horizon tasks with sparse rewards
 - Learning robustly from suboptimal datasets
 - Discovering skills for generalization
 - Combining foundation models with off-policy rl

-> **Research Keywords**: &nbsp; Offline RL · Unsupervised RL · Goal-Conditioned RL · Hierarchical RL
+> **Research Keywords**: &nbsp; Offline RL · Off-to-Online RL · Unsupervised RL · Goal-Conditioned RL · Hierarchical RL
 >
 <br/>